 • A correctly inflated tire will absorb surface irregularities without bouncing and losing traction.

-• An overinflated tire will have slightly less rolling resistance.
+• An overinflated tire will have slightly less rolling resistance if the surface is very smooth.

 • An overinflated tire is more prone to damage from sharp rocks and similar road hazards.